Talk 2 Action Blogsite:

 His byline has appeared in publications ranging from the New York Times to the Progressive; and he is a frequent guest on radio and television programs from Nightline to Democracy Now.

 Berlet also has written scholarly articles on conspiracy theories, religious apocalyptic aggression, and organized racist groups.
 For thirty years he was senior analyst at Political Research Associates.
-He is the co-author of Right-Wing Populism in America: Too Close for Comfort and on the baord of the Defending Dissent Foundation.
+He is the co-author of Right-Wing Populism in America: Too Close for Comfort.

 Current Writing Projects